Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

     <img src="https://github.com/Vishnukk33/Twitter-Project/blob/master/Graphs/BarGraph_Followers.png" width="600" height="400"  />

-  The Graph shows how many followers the republican and democratic users have by segregating them into classes.
+  The Graph shows how many followers the republican and democratic users have by segregating them into classes(0-50,50-200,200-1000,1000 and above).
+For example if a user has 250 followers, he would be placed under the third class(200-1000).
 From the above, we can tell that on average republican accounts have more followers than democratic users since the numbers from the republic users are higher in every class.
 Ofcourse this is limited to only the users from whom we collected the tweets.

   <li><h4>Tweet count vs Originating State</h4></li>